Title: J'veux du soleil

 She found a telephone directory and took the pages concerning Portland's medical centers.
 Tomorrow she would call for an appointment.

 She was shivering in her sleep; her cover had fallen on her knees.
-Still it was dawn, the windows were covered with ice.
+While it was dawn, the windows were covered with ice.
 February in Oregon was colder than she had expected.
-She had left the Highway when she had been sick to fight against tiredness and had taken a secondary road where she had been able to find a place to stop and sleep.
+She had left the Highway when she had been too sick to fight against tiredness and had taken a secondary road where she had been able to find a place to stop and sleep.

 She sneezed and awoke with a start.
 Her neck and back were harmful; she had to move.
 She climbed down her car and secured it.